abpframework/abp/docs/en/framework/ui/blazor/forms-validation.md

 # Blazor UI: Forms & Validation

-ABP Framework Blazor UI is based on the [Blazorise](https://blazorise.com/docs) and does not have a built-in form validation infrastructure.
+ABP Blazor UI is based on the [Blazorise](https://blazorise.com/docs) and does not have a built-in form validation infrastructure.
 However, you can use the [Blazorise validation infrastructure](https://blazorise.com/docs/components/validation) to validate your forms.

 ## Sample